Difference between MySQL and SQL

 8) Time Consumption in Data restoration

-MySQL consumes a high amount of time for data restoration because it executes multiple SQL statements altogether.
-While MS SQL makes less efforts and time to restore a huge amount of data.
+MySQL consumes a high amount of time for data restoration because it executes multiple SQL statements altogether, while MS SQL makes less effort and time to restore a huge amount of data.

 9) Canceling Query Execution

 MySQL does not provide the facility to stop or cancel a query at its execution time.
 To do so, the user needs to cancel the whole process.
 Unlike MySQL, the MS SQL server provides the feature to truncate a query at its execution time without disturbing or canceling the entire process.

 The enterprise can select various editions of MS SQL according to the user requirements for the project.
 On the other hand, MySQL is used by many web application developers as a component of the LAMP stack.

 There are two editions available in MySQL.
 The user can either use MySQL Community Server or MySQL Enterprise Server.
 Whereas, MS SQL is available in various specialized editions.
 The user can select from the web, enterprise, standard, or Express editions of SQL.